wirebits/BLEDuck/README.md

 - Android

 # Recommended
-- Use those ESP32-S3 boards which has at least `8MB` flash memory.
+- Use those ESP32-S2 & S3 boards which has at least `8MB` flash memory.

-# Setup of ESP32-S3
+# Setup of ESP32-S2 & ESP32-S3
 1. Open Official CircuitPython download link from [here](https://circuitpython.org/downloads).
-2. Search `ESP32-S3`.
+2. Search `ESP32-S2` or `ESP32-S3` according to the board you have.
 3. Select your board and click on it.
 4. At the end of the page, there is button named `DOWNLOAD BOOTLOADER ZIP`.
 5. Click on it to download.
 6. Open that ZIP file.
 7. There is a file named `combined.bin`.
 8. Open Adafruit ESP Web Flasher from [here](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/).
-9. Connect ESP32-S3 with a USB cable.
+9. Connect `ESP32-S2` or `ESP32-S3` with a USB cable.
 10. Connect to the PC/Laptop.
 11. Press and hold the `BOOT` button.
 12. Press and release the `RST` button.